bgarate/Evolution/README.md

 ````
 ## Documentation

 You can found some samples in the source.
-References, which are still a work in progress, can be found at [bgarate.com/evolution/reference] or in the source.
-You can post your issues on github or contact me on [bgarate.com].
+References, which are still a work in progress, can be found at on the [Evolution's online reference](http://bgarate.com/evolution/reference) or in the source.
+You can post your issues on github or contact me on [bgarate.com](http://bgarate.com).

 ## Contributing